 - More complete coverage.
 A hybrid life insurance with long-term care policy lets you—and your loved ones—benefit from two very important coverages.

 - Easier to get.
-Getting coverage for standalone long-term care policies can be difficult.
-Fortunately, the medical underwriting for hybrid life insurance policy is often more relaxed.
-In fact, some policies only have you answer a few health questions.
+The medical underwriting for a hybrid life insurance policy is often more relaxed than for a standalone long-term care insurance policy.
+In fact, some hybrid policies only have you answer a few health questions.